-The economic climate from 2001 to 2005 provided unprecedented challenges for these institutions.
+The economic climate from 2007 to 2009, has provided unprecedented challenges for these institutions.
 The nonprofit arts organizations of the state have been traditionally undercapitalized and understaffed for the level of programming presented.
 There is little budget flexibility to deal with reductions in earned or contributed income.
 Virginia arts organizations, by and large, spent down their cash reserves, laid off staff, frozen salaries, and cut programs for the public.
-Many borrowed to keep their doors open, and every institution was forced to devote more staff resources to fundraising.
-As staff sizes were reduced, individuals were working longer hours and handling more responsibilities.
-Staff and volunteer burn-out and turnover were high.
+Many borrowed to keep their doors open, and every institution has been forced to devote more staff resources to fundraising.
+As staff sizes are reduced, individuals are working longer hours and handling more responsibilities.
+Staff and volunteer burn-out and turnover are high.